This blog first published in 2019 to support the Cardiff Council Transport White Paper…

 Now it has raised its profile again, but this time with intent.
 This is as a result of the application of tram-train technology currently being implemented by Transport for Wales[vii] on the valley lines through Pontypridd and more importantly the commitment of Cardiff Council[viii][ix] to actively support/promote the scheme.

 This demonstrates the ambition we need right across the region to really build a Metro Development plan out to 2030 that benefits the whole region.
 More recently the decision to cancel the M4 relief road brings into sharp relief the need to provide viable alternatives to car travel across the region.
-I was pleased to be able to help bring these plans forward.

 Key Challenges…What is the Problem?

 Before I get into what it might look like, let’s set out some issue/challenges and perhaps the key problems it needs to address.